SunniDaze7/Sunny-portfolio/Deployment Project/MSPform.md

 ### The Form

-As pictured above, the user selects their “Reason to Contact” as “MSP Credential Company Enrollment” then give important information such as their name, email, company, etc. The blank labeled “Service Provided to HP” is what determines where the email copy of this form will be sent.
+The user selects their “Reason to Contact” as “MSP Credential Company Enrollment” then give important information such as their name, email, company, etc. The blank labeled “Service Provided to HP” is what determines where the email copy of this form will be sent.

 ### FRONT END